-When Disney’s “Ralph Breaks the Internet” arrives in theaters next month, audiences will see an internet filled colorful characters like the Net Users, which are avatar versions of real people, and the Netizens, who are full-time citizens of the internet.
+When Disney’s “Ralph Breaks the Internet” arrives in theaters next month, audiences will see internet-filled colorful characters like the Net Users, which are avatar versions of real people, and the Netizens, who are full-time citizens of the internet.
 In addition, we’ll meet KnowsMore (voiced by Alan Tudyk), the personification of a search engine with aggressive auto-fill, and Yesss (voiced by Taraji P. Henson), the heart of the trendy website BuzzTube.

 Recently, Inside the Magic reporter Mike Celestino visited Walt Disney Animation Studios in Burbank, California, to learn how Renato dos Anjos (Head of Animation), Cory Loftis (Production Designer), Moe El-Ali (Crowds Supervisor), and Dave Komorowski (Production Designer) populated the vast internet with these unique characters.

-Mike Celestino, Inside the Magic: “Wreck-It Ralph,” the original movie, wasn’t terribly long ago — about five years.
+Mike Celestino, Inside the Magic: “Wreck-It Ralph,” the original movie, wasn’t long ago — about five years.
 I’m interested in how much the technology has changed in those five years and how your department adjusts to the current state of technology in bringing over existing characters to the sequel.

-Dave Komorowski: It sounds like making sequels is pretty easy because, hey, we’ve already got all this stuff, let’s just bring it over and we’re going to make another one.
-This is really the first sequel that we’ve done here in CG.
-I think it’s the first sequel that we’ve consecutively done with the same directors if I’m not mistaken.
-The act of porting it over — we’re all artists, we’re very self-critical and I think we look at it and we’re like, “We can do better.”
+Dave Komorowski: It sounds like making sequels is pretty easy because, hey, we’ve already got all this stuff, let’s bring it over,d we’re going to make another one.
+This is the first sequel that we’ve done here in CG.
+I think it’s the first sequel that we’ve consecutively done with the same directors, if I’m not mistaken.
+The act of porting it over — we’re all artists, we’re very self-critical, and I think we look at it, and we’re like, “We can do better.”
 So it’s bringing it over, it’s putting more love into it, just trying to find those areas of “What was it about the first film, if we had the technology at the time, we would have done this.”

-ITM: I’m fascinated by the two separate categories of people, basically the extras we see populating the internet.
+Inside the Magic: I’m fascinated by the two separate categories of people, basically the extras we see populating the internet.
 Can you boil down, design-wise, the difference between the Netizens and the Net Users and how, from a visual perspective, you wanted to differentiate between those two types of characters?

-Cory Loftis: Users are basically us, so we’re trying to give as many design options as we might like for ourselves.
+Cory Loftis: Users are us, so we’re trying to give as many design options as we might like for ourselves.
 If we’re trying to make ourselves an avatar on some game system or something like that, we’re trying to give enough options to do that.

-ITM: Can you go over the design and creation of KnowsMore as a character and where that inspiration came from?
+Inside the Magic: Can you go over the design and creation of KnowsMore as a character and where that inspiration came from?

-ITM: On the opposite end of that spectrum, you have the character of Yesss.
+Inside the Magic: On the opposite end of that spectrum, you have the character of Yesss.
 As opposed to going back 50 years, she’s got a contemporary look.
 Can you give me an overview of the design of that character?

-ITM: You mentioned something called procedural animation.
+Inside the Magic: You mentioned something called procedural animation.
 Can you give me an overview of why that’s necessary and how that helps accomplish something on this kind of scale?